WaffleHacks/infrastructure/vault/README.md

 ### Directories

-- `/configuration` - manages the configuration of the Vault instance
-- `/deployment` - manages the underlying infrastructure
 - `/image` - builds the base image for the instance
+- `/instance` - manages the deployment and configuration of the instance

 ### Configuration ACL